-Create a focal piece that will impress the neighbours by upcycling an old table or cabinet into a cool washstand.
+Create a focal piece that will impress the neighbours by learning how to upcycle a vanity unit from an old table or cabinet into a cool washstand.
 It's surprisingly easy and you'll be producing something truly unique that expresses your style.
 Use it to hide away bathroom clutter.

 Statement tiles behind a basin will provide an eye-catching splashback that won't break the bank or take very long to create.
 If your bathroom is fairly plain, choose a patterned option to add extra interest.
 We're fans of this mix-and-match patchwork approach.

-If you're blessed with a plain white bathroom, but you're getting a bit bored, you could consider jazzing up with a new floor.
+If you're blessed with a plain white bathroom, but you're getting a bit bored, you could consider looking at bathroom flooring ideas.
 Vinyl is super affordable (you can easily find designs for less than £10 per m) and simple to fit yourself.
 You can even lay it over existing tiles, provided the grout lines aren't too deep.

 How can I make my bathroom more luxurious on a budget?